-In a collaboration between the Nanoelectromagnetics Project and the Quantitative Imaging Project, we have fabricated and tested a GaN nanowire mounted on an AFM tip as a near-field scanning microwave microscopy (NSMM) tip (see Fig. 1).
-A W atomic layer deposition (ALD) coating provides a microwave pathway to the tip/sample interface.
-The microwave reflection coefficient S11 for scans over Au microcapacitors on SiO2 steps is shown in Fig. 2.
+In a collaboration between the Nanoelectromagnetics Project and the Quantitative Imaging Project, we have fabricated and tested a GaN nanowire mounted on an AFM tip as a near-field scanning microwave microscopy (NSMM) tip (see Fig. 2(a) below ).
+A tungsten atomic layer deposition (ALD) coating provides a microwave pathway to the tip/sample interface.
+The microwave reflection coefficient S11 for scans over Au microcapacitors on SiO2 steps is shown.
 The overall S11 contrast on the calibration sample is an order of magnitude higher for the ALD-coated nanowire tip than for state-of-the-art commercial Pt tips.
-Owing to its flexible structure, NW probes have also proven to be insensitive to surface contamination during contact-mode scanning across 2D films.
-The results are described in two recent publications: Applied Physics Letters article [J. C. Weber et al., APL 104, 023113 (2014)] and Nanotechnology article [J. C. Weber et al., Nanotechnology 25, 415502 (2014)].
+Owing to its flexible structure, nanowire probes have also proven to be insensitive to surface contamination during contact-mode scanning across 2D films.
+The results are described in two recent publications (see lower right.)

-Some examples of applications for the simultaneous operation of the multiple functions include measurement of response of individual grains and grain boundaries in photovoltaic materials, identification and mapping of defects and charge states in nanoscale Si circuits, and measuring electrical and mechanical response of neurons and other cellular structures to light.
+Some examples of applications for the simultaneous operation of the multiple functions include measurement of response of individual grains and grain boundaries in photovoltaic materials, identification and mapping of defects and charge states in nanoscale Si circuits, identifying tissue or molecules under force testing with AFMs, and measuring electrical and mechanical response of neurons and other cellular structures to light.
 The multiprobe concept is covered by U S Patent 8,484,756.